-There is a popular market twice a week on Tuesday and Thursdays.
+There is a popular market twice a week on Tuesday and Thursday.

 Park & ride

-There is a great park and ride system from Wilton to Salisbury
+There are a great park and ride system from Wilton to Salisbury

 With a number of Whites staff having lived or still living in Wilton, here is what they have to say..